dbt-labs/dbt-project-evaluator/README.md

   <img width="800" alt="A refactored DAG showing three sources which are each being referenced by an accompanying staging model" src="https://user-images.githubusercontent.com/30663534/159603703-6e94b00b-07d1-4f47-89df-8e5685d9fcf0.png">

 ## Testing
-### Untested Models
+### Models without Primary Key tests

 #### Model
-`fct_untested_models` lists every model that has no tests applied.
+`fct_missing_primary_key_tests` lists every model that does not meet the minimum testing requirement of testing primary keys.
+Any models that does not have both a `not_null` and `unique` test configured will be highlighted in this model.
 #### Reason to Flag
 Tests are assertions you make about your models and other resources in your dbt project (e.g. sources, seeds and snapshots).
 Defining tests is a great way to confirm that your code is working correctly, and helps prevent regressions when your code changes.
-Models that are missing tests are a risk to the reliability and scalability of your project.
+Models that don't enforce the grain of every model with primary key tests are a risk to the reliability and scalability of your project.
 #### How to Remediate
 Apply a [generic test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) in the model's `.yml` entry, or create a [singular test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#singular-tests) in the `tests` directory of you project.